Knowing how to reverse a Python string is a common thing you might have to do as a Python developer. It could also help you in coding interviews.

 Python goes through every character of the string from the beginning to the end using a step equal to 1.

 The only difference in the expression we have seen before to reverse a string is that we have used a step equal to -1.

-When you specify a step equal to -1 in a slice operator the Python interpreter goes through the characters of the string backwards.
-This explain the output returned by the expression [::-1].
+When you specify a step equal to -1 in a slicing expression the Python interpreter goes through the characters of the string backward.
+This explains the output returned by the expression [::-1].